AGranosik/LetChooseTeams/README.md

 ???[]action microservice

 What documenttion should include:
-[] why cancellation token is only in on request -> to shwo how to use for havy loaded endpoints only [] explanation for tests library
+[] why cancellation token is only in on request -> to shwo how to use for heavy loaded endpoints only [] explanation for tests library
+[] swagger documentation
-[]
+[] Redis